 This study reexamines the school attendance and child welfare involvement of a group of students for whom a report of educational neglect was received by child welfare during the 2000-2001 school year in Minnesota.
 The majority of these students experienced a marked improvement in their school attendance in the year following their involvement with child welfare in 2002.

-Issue 7: Homeless and Highly Mobile Students: A Description of the Status of Homeless Students from Three School Districts in Minnesota
+Minn-LInK Brief 7: Homeless and Highly Mobile Students: A Description of the Status of Homeless Students from Three School Districts in MN

 Minn-LInK Report Brief—Special Topic No. 7, Spring 2009